A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Introduction

-Ku and Wong \cite{ku2013gallai}, building on the work of Godsil \cite{godsil1995algebraic} and Ku and Chen \cite{ku2010analogue}, generalized the Theorems \ref{gallai.old} and \ref{gallai-edmonds} for the context of {\it weighted matching polynomials}.
-Following a line of investigation pursued by Lovász and Plummer \cite{lovasz2009matching} Ku and Wong were also able to generalize in the works \cite{ku2010extensions,ku2013gallai,ku2011generalized,ku2009properties,ku2013generalizing} some other classical concepts of matching theory for weighted matching polynomials.
-Recently, Bencs and Mészáros \cite{bencs2020atoms} also proved versions of the theorems by Ku and Wong for infinite and random graphs.
+Ku and Wong~\cite[p.
+3390, Thms.
+4.12 and 4.13]{ku2013gallai}, building on the work of Godsil~\cite{godsil1995algebraic} and Ku and Chen~\cite{ku2010analogue}, generalized the Theorems~\ref{gallai.old} and~\ref{gallai-edmonds} for the context of {\it weighted matching polynomials}.
+Following a line of investigation pursued by Lovász and Plummer~\cite{lovasz2009matching} Ku and Wong were also able to generalize in the works~\cite{ku2010extensions,ku2013gallai,ku2011generalized,ku2009properties,ku2013generalizing} some other classical concepts of matching theory for weighted matching polynomials.
+Recently, Bencs and Mészáros~\cite[p.
+5-6, Thms.
+1.9-1.12]{bencs2020atoms} also proved versions of the theorems by Ku and Wong for infinite and random graphs.

 We briefly recall some facts about weighted matching polynomials in order to state the work of Ku and Wong.
 Let $G$ be the complete graph with vertex set $[n]$.
 Define variable weights $x-r_i$ and non-positive weights $\lambda_{jk}$ for each of the vertices and edges, respectively.
-Considering edges with weight set to zero as non-existent this definition captures all graphs.
 Denote by $\mathcal{M}_G$ the set of all matchings of $G$ and for simplicity write $i\notin M$ if the vertex $i$ is not covered by the matching $M$.
 Then the {\it weighted matching polynomial} of $G$ is

-The Heilmann-Lieb theorem \cite{heilmann-lieb} says that all the zeros of $\mu(G)$ are real.
+The Heilmann-Lieb theorem~\cite[p.
+200, Thm.
+4.2]{heilmann-lieb} says that all the zeros of $\mu(G)$ are real.
 Furthermore, it says that for every vertex $i$ the zeros of $\mu(G)$ and $\mu(G\setminus i)$ interlace, i.e. between every two zeros of $\mu(G)$ there is a zero of $\mu(G\setminus i)$ and vice versa.
 For a real number $\theta$ denote by $m_\theta(G)$ the multiplicity of $\theta$ as a zero of $\mu(G)$.
 As a consequence of the interlacing of the zeros of $\mu(G)$ and $\mu(G\setminus i)$ it holds that $m_\theta(G\setminus i)$ belongs to $\{m_\theta(G),m_\theta(G)\pm 1\}$.
 Separate the vertices of $G$ according to: \begin{itemize} \item $i$ is $\theta$-essential if $m_\theta(G\setminus i)=m_\theta(G)-1$; \item $i$ is $\theta$-neutral if $m_\theta(G\setminus i)=m_\theta(G)$; \item $i$ is $\theta$-positive if $m_\theta(G\setminus i)=m_\theta(G)+1$. \end{itemize}